AnirbansarkarS/HelioCentric/README.md

 # HelioCentric

-An endless-runner style space trek built with Three.js.
+An runner style space trek built with Three.js.
 Pilot a neon UFO from the Kuiper Belt all the way to the Sun, threading through procedurally generated asteroid fields, collecting exotic space loot, and surviving each planet's unique hazards.

 ## Gameplay Overview
 - Progress through ten handcrafted solar zones (Pluto ➜ Sun) that blend seamlessly via color-graded fog, distant planets, and ambient particles.